-It’s very important for a student to understand what the lecturer expects to see on an assignment, research paper or essay.
-Understanding the terms used when phrasing an assignment helps you choose and narrow down material you need.
+It’s very important for a student to understand what the lecturer expects to see on an assignment, research paper, or essay.
+Understanding the terms used when phrasing an assignment helps you choose and narrow down the material you need.
 It also helps you know how to best answer the question.
 Luckily for you as a student, the same terms are used to set essay questions over and over.
 Here are some terms you will come across when tackling essays and what is expected of you:

 Argue: Make a case for or against your point of view on a topic using appropriate material.

 Classify: Place an item into a certain category with other similar items.
 Explain how you arrived at the category and why that category differs from another.